jonnor/ESC-CNN-microcontroller/report/report.md

 Commonly used general-purpose non-linear activation functions are tanh and ReLu[@ReLu].
-Sigmoid and softmax are commonly used at the output stage of a neural network for classification, as they convert the input to a probabilty-like $(0,1)$ range.
+Sigmoid and softmax are commonly used at the output stage of a neural network for classification, as they convert the input to a probability-like $(0,1)$ range.
 Sigmoid is used for binary classification, and Softmax for multi-class classification.
 To get a discrete class from these continuous probability values, a decision function is applied.
 The simplest decision function for single-label multi-class classification is to take the largest value,